-The University of Michigan Animal Care & Use Program operates according to the policies, standards, and guidelines set by the University, the State of Michigan, and the United States Government, which require a review of animal activities to ensure the humane treatment and judicious use of vertebrate animals.
+The University of Michigan (U-M) Animal Care & Use Program operates in accordance with all applicable federal, state, and local rules and regulations, which require a review of animal activities to ensure the humane treatment and responsible, judicious use of vertebrate animals.

-A brief summary of federal rules and regulations concerning animal care, use, and welfare that govern animal research at the U-M are outlined below:
+A brief summary of federal rules and regulations concerning animal care and welfare that govern animal research at the U-M are outlined below:

 - Office of Laboratory Animal Welfare (OLAW):

 The Office of Laboratory Animal Welfare is a division of the National Institutes of Health (NIH), and the regulating body for all activities funded by the federal government, including the NIH and NSF.
 OLAW's primary standards are the Public Health Service Policy on Humane Care and Use of Laboratory Animals (PHS Policy), and the Guide for the Care and Use of Animals (Guide).

 - United States Department of Agriculture Animal and Plant Health Inspection Service: